unode/firefox_decrypt/README.md

 ```
 python firefox_decrypt.py | grep -C2 keyword
 ```

-where keyword is part of the expected output (URL, username, email, password ...)
+– where `keyword` is part of the expected output (URL, username, email, password …)

 Since version **0.7.0** passwords may be exported in CSV format using the `--format` flag.